jerry871002/bsi-pt/docs/developer/git_workflow.md

 !!! note
     See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more details

 Use all-lower-cased messages with a prefix.
-The prefix can be one of the following
+The prefix can be one of the following.

 - `fix`: bug fix
 - `feat`: new feature